aryan-r22/Brain-Age-Estimation-Evaluation/README.md

 21. Regularized K-Nearest Neighbor based Weighted Twin Support Vector Regression(RKNNWTSVR)
 22. Lagrangian Twin Support Vector Regression(LTSVR)

-## Analysing the codes
+## Running the codes
 The ideal set of parameters can be found using `Grid_Searcher.m` (wherever applicable), and the final results can be inferenced from `Main_Code.m`.

 ## Acknowledgements

-The codes have been written in MATLAB&reg;.
+The codes have been written in MATLAB&reg and tested on versions R2020b and above.
 We would like to express our gratitude to the respective authors for using their works.

+## Cite as
+Awaited